MicrosoftDocs/azure-devops-docs/docs/repos/git/perform-migration-from-svn-to-git.md

 - [Ignore file changes with Git](./ignore-files.md?tabs=visual-studio)
 - [Migrate from TFVC to Git](/devops/develop/git/migrate-from-tfvc-to-git)

-> Authors: Hosam Kamel, William H. Salazar | Find the origin of this article and connect with the ALM | DevOps Rangers [here](https://github.com/ALM-Rangers/Guidance/blob/master/README.md)
+> Authors: Hosam Kamel, William H. Salazar | Find the origin of this article and connect with the ALM | DevOps Rangers [Branching guidance](https://github.com/ALM-Rangers/Guidance/blob/master/README.md)

 *(c) 2017 Microsoft Corporation.
 All rights reserved.
 This document is provided "as-is."
 Information and views expressed in this document,